ivaquero/scoopet/non-autoupdate.md

 adoptopenjdk-hotspot: update to version 14.0.1

-cyberduck: update to version 7.4.1.33065

 partition-assistant: update to version 8.3

 utools: update to version 1.1.3

-virtualbox: update to version 6.1.10

 vmware-workstation-pro: update to version 15.5.2

-scoop-completion: update to version 0.2.3

 ### Daily Work